 The majority of INL internships are in science, technology, engineering and mathematics (STEM) fields, such as nuclear engineering, chemistry, computer science and physics.
 However, INL also needs support staff and offers internships in fields such as business, marketing, communications and logistics.

-A majority of our summer 2017 internship opportunities are in the final review and selection stages of our process.
 Please click the link above to view any opportunities that are currently available.

 How long will your internship last?

 INL’s internship terms are designed to match a typical university term, lasting anywhere from 10 to 16 weeks.